r-fukutoku/ML410_Project2/index.md

-# Concepts and Applications of Locally Weighted Regression and Random Forest
+# Concepts and Applications of Locally Weighted Regression and Random Forest <pre>

 ### Locally Weighted Regression (Abbreviated "loess" ; "lowess")
 Locally Weighted Regression is a non-parametric regression method that combines multiple regression models in a meta-model based on k-nearest neighbor.
 It addresses situations in which the classical procedures do not perform well or cannot be effectively applied without undue labor.